 – TDD in the band 2 300-2 400 MHz referred to as Band e) in UTRA or Band 40 in E-UTRA.

+– TDD in the band 2 496-2 690 MHz referred to as Band 41 in E-UTRA.

+– TDD in the band 3 400-3 600 MHz referred to as Band 42 in E-UTRA.

+TDD in the band 3 600-3 800 MHz referred to as Band 43 in E-UTRA.

+NOTE 4A – The unwanted emission limits defined in Annex 3 are for BS operating at least on one of the following combinations:

+– E-UTRA intra-band contiguous carrier aggregation Band 40.

 Future versions of this Recommendation will include limits applicable to other frequency bands.
 Subject to further study, it is anticipated that such limits would be similar to those already contained in this Recommendation.

 NOTE 5 – The unwanted emission limits defined in Annex 6 are for BS operating in the following arrangement: